rodrigopolo/node-mongo-demo/install_instructions/README.md

-###How to install a Node.js and MongoDB complete development enviroment (64-bit) on Windows 8, Ubuntu 14.04 and OS X 10.9 Mavericks
+###How to install a Node.js and MongoDB complete development environment (64-bit) on Windows 8, Ubuntu 14.04 and OS X 10.9 Mavericks

 ##Windows
 **NOTE**: All installation steps that run in the `Command Prompt (Admin)` are done as an administrator.

 ###MongoDB
-Add MongoDB bin path to your system path enviroment variable
+Add MongoDB bin path to your system path environment variable

 ```
 c:\mongodb\bin